 Please tell us your name, title and what your area of focus is at your company.

 Tracy Ricchiuto, Product Manager in Radiology.
-Some of my areas of focus at Hitachi Healthcare Americas are around our MRI equipment demonstrating its features and benefits to medical providers, training our internal sales teams, education at tradeshows, assisting in a new product launch, creating content for brochures, website, and social media for our imaging equipment.
+Some of my areas of focus at Fujifilm are around our MRI equipment demonstrating its features and benefits to medical providers, training our internal sales teams, education at tradeshows, assisting in a new product launch, creating content for brochures, website, and social media for our imaging equipment.

 Why did your company support the Stop Weight Bias Campaign?

-Hitachi Healthcare Americas supports the Stop Weight Bias Campaign because many patients do not have access to properly sized diagnostic radiology equipment (CT imaging or MRI imaging).
+Fujifilm supports the Stop Weight Bias Campaign because many patients do not have access to properly sized diagnostic radiology equipment (CT imaging or MRI imaging).
 We know of patients that have gone for imaging and are told they do not fit in the centers scanner.
 The patient is then left to search for an imaging center which can accommodate them.
-Hitachi’s MRI and CT imaging equipment is designed around patients with obesity.
+Fujifilm’s MRI and CT imaging equipment is designed around patients with obesity.
 Weight stigma exists even in healthcare which can cause a patient to avoid going for an exam.
-Hitachi is a global company who wants to see all patients get the imaging they need.
+Fujifilm is a global company who wants to see all patients get the imaging they need.

 Why does your company feel weight bias is a priority for people affected by obesity?

-Weight bias is a priority for people affected by obesity with Hitachi Healthcare because no one should have to delay their diagnostic imaging needs by searching for appropriate sized equipment hence slowing their treatment plan.
-At Hitachi we want to improve equality in patient care for people affected by obesity.
+Weight bias is a priority for people affected by obesity with Fujifilm because no one should have to delay their diagnostic imaging needs by searching for appropriate sized equipment hence slowing their treatment plan.
+At Fujifilm we want to improve equality in patient care for people affected by obesity.
 Any patient, regardless of their weight, should have access to the right imaging equipment in their community.

 What do you feel is the MOST influential reason that weight bias exists in today’s society?